-A cornerstone of the Emergency Medical Services Maintenance of Certification program is the concept of Lifelong Learning and Self Assessment (LLSA).
+A cornerstone of the Emergency Medical Services (EMS) Maintenance of Certification program is the concept of Lifelong Learning and Self Assessment (LLSA).
 The primary goal of LLSA is to promote continuous learning by diplomates.
-The Emergency Medical Services Examination Task Force facilitates this learning by identifying a biennial set of LLSA readings to guide diplomates in self-study of recent Emergency Medical Services literature.
+The EMS Examination Committee facilitates this learning by identifying a biennial set of LLSA readings to guide diplomates in self-study of recent EMS literature.

-The Emergency Medical Services Exaxmination Task Force wishes to identify important readings from well-respected journals and other publications that are widely and easily accessible to all Emergency Medical Services diplomates.
+The EMS Examination Committee wishes to identify important readings from well-respected journals and other publications that are widely and easily accessible to all EMS diplomates.
 It is important to note, however, that the LLSA readings are designed as study tools and should be read critically.
 They are not intended to be all-inclusive and are not meant to define the standard of care for the practicing medical toxicologist.
 The Medical Toxicology Subboard does not endorse a specific research finding or treatment modality--including off label use of medications-- by virtue of its being the subject of a selected LLSA reading.
 Likewise, the Subboard is mindful of the potential for real or perceived conflicts of interest in professional literature and makes a conscious effort to account for this in its LLSA reading selections.

 Developing high-quality LLSA tests depends on identifying high-quality readings.
 You can have a voice in the identification of these readings.
-ABEM welcomes and requests that Emergency Medical Services organizations and diplomates submit suggestions for readings.
+ABEM welcomes and requests that EMS organizations and diplomates submit suggestions for readings.

 Submission Criteria for Emergency Medical Services LLSA Readings

 The EMS Examination Committee will review all readings that are submitted.
-The Task Force has established the following criteria for LLSA readings:
+The Committee has established the following criteria for LLSA readings:

-- Focus on recent advances or current issues in the field of Emergency Medical Services;
+- Focus on recent advances or current issues in the field of EMS;

-- Be drawn from peer-reviewed Emergency Medical Services journals, other peer-reviewed journals, or updated practice guidelines;
+- Be drawn from peer-reviewed EMS journals, other peer-reviewed journals, or updated practice guidelines;

 - Preferably be published within the previous five years of the test date, in printed or electronic form; and